-• That individual is an employee of the partnership and

-• His or her travel is for a bona fide business purpose and would otherwise be deductible by that individual.
+- That individual is an employee of the partnership and - His or her travel is for a bona fide business purpose and would otherwise be deductible by that individual.

 Meals and entertainment.
-Generally, the partnership can deduct only 50% of the amount otherwise allowable for meals and entertainment expenses.
+Generally, the partnership can deduct only 50% of the amount otherwise allowable for meals and entertainment expenses paid or incurred in its trade or business.
 In addition (subject to exceptions under section 274(k)(2)):

-• Meals must not be lavish or extravagant,

-• A bona fide business discussion must occur during, immediately before, or immediately after the meal, and

-• A partner or employee of the partnership must be present at the meal.
+- Meals must not be lavish or extravagant, - A bona fide business discussion must occur during, immediately before, or immediately after the meal, and - A partner or employee of the partnership must be present at the meal.